Riopy: Performances

 RIOPY has performed at prestigious venues worldwide, including in London, UK: Royal Opera House, inside St Pancras Clock, The Arts Club; Steinway Hall; in Paris, France: Salle Pleyel, Théâtre des Champs-Elysées; in Villa Reale (Milan, Italy), and in the underground venue of Chateau Marmont (Los Angeles, USA).
 He has also performed at City Hall Stockholm (Stockholm, Sweden), and in Portugal, the Netherlands, Austria, Germany, Belgium, and Switzerland.

 RIOPY also performed several times in concert halls in China.

 In February 2023, RIOPY embarked on his first UK tour.
 He performed in London, Manchester, Edinburgh, Canterbury, and other cities.
+Following those concerts he toured Europe with performances in France, Switzerland, Luxembourg, Sweden, and Germany.

-In June 2023, the pianist-composer embarked on a US tour, with concerts in New York, Los Angeles, Boston, Chicago, and Alexandria, Virginia.
+In June 2023, the pianist-composer embarked on a U.S. tour, with concerts in New York (Le Poisson Rouge), Los Angeles (Teregram Ballroom), Boston (City Winery), Chicago (Old Town School of Folk Music), and Alexandria, Virginia (Birchmere).

+On 9 July 2023 he performed at the British Summer Time festival in Hyde Park, London with Lana Del Rey headlining.

 On 18 November 2023 he performed at the London Jazz Festival at Queen Elizabeth Hall, followed by a tour of cities in France including Paris and Vichy and a performance at the Cirque Royal in Brussels.

+In February 2026 he launched his Be Love album with an immersive event at Othership in Brooklyn with sauna, ice bath, music and a Q&A. His touring schedule for spring and summer 2026 includes concerts in New York, Los Angeles, Paris, and Hamburg, and supporting Tom Odell at the Festival de Nîmes.